The Five Children and It Trilogy by E. Nesbit

 By Taylor Jasmine | On | Comments (0)

 Five Children and It was the first of a trilogy by E. Nesbit (1858 – 1924), followed by The Phoenix and the Carpet and The Story of the Amulet.
-In those books the readers met Robert, Anthea, Jane, Cyril, and the baby called The Lamb.
+In these books, readers meet Robert, Anthea, Jane, Cyril, and the baby called The Lamb.

 The following description of Five Children and It is adapted from her autobiography Long Ago When I was Young (Franklin Watts, 1966).
 It was written by Mary Noel Streatfeild (herself the author of a classic children’s book series known as the “shoes” books, which began in 1936 with Ballet Shoes):